Hemant-Chowdhury/tambola/README.md

 - Get random numbers from board (1-90) and mark the numbers in tickets if present
 - Start a new game by refreshing the board and deleting the tickets in a group
 - Automatic save the game and start from where you left next time

-### Upcoming Features
 - Share the tickets by exporting the ticket as image

+### Features for future
 - Add variations for the game and manage the variations when the game is running